Epiforge/Extensions/Design/direct-subscription.md

 **The test reproduces parameter replacement rather than obtaining it.** `ReplaceParametersWithoutOptimization` is internal, so the test substitutes `Expression.Constant(argument, parameter.Type)` itself, which is what the observer does.
 This is sound here only because the comparison is over *resolved objects and event names*, never over expression identity — a structurally different but equivalent tree reaches the same objects and compares equal.
 The observer-side convenience the analyser section anticipates would remove the reproduction entirely, and gets built with the execution path.

-**Expressions with deferred branches are compared at steady state.** The test drives the condition or the short-circuit so that every branch has been taken, then compares — because before that the graph's set is legitimately smaller, and asserting equality against a moving target would only teach the test to expect whichever moment it happened to sample. `AnUnexercisedBranchIsNotSubscribedUntilItIsTaken` pins the pre-steady-state count separately, at two before and three after, so the property cannot change without a test noticing.

 **Indexers are outside the instrument, for the reason already recorded.** `collection[0]` reaches the observer as a `get_Item` call which the observer normalizes and the analyser does not, so there is no lambda for which both mechanisms see an index.
 That is not a coverage gap in the mechanism, since the fast path cannot be reached through an indexer today either.
 It closes when normalization is shared.

 The rest: